FRRouting/frr/doc/user/pbr.rst

    on another platform it will be denied.
 This mark translates to the underlying `ip rule .... fwmark XXXX` command.

+.. clicmd:: match dscp (0-63)

+   Match packets according to the specified differentiated services code point (DSCP) in the IP header; if this value matches then forward the packet according to the nexthop(s) specified.

+.. clicmd:: match ecn (0-3)

+   Match packets according to the specified explicit congestion notification (ECN) field in the IP header; if this value matches then forward the packet according to the nexthop(s) specified.

 .. clicmd:: set nexthop-group NAME

    Use the nexthop-group NAME as the place to forward packets when the match